How Does An F1 Wind Tunnel Work?

 At the other end of the scale, Williams in 10th had a significantly higher allowance of 112.5% or 45 runs per week when developing their 2021 challenger.

-The allocations will be reduced for all teams except the 9th- and 10th-placed ones from 2022.
+The allocations have been reduced for all teams except the 9th- and 10th-placed teams.
 The top team will receive 70%, which means that their allocation will drop to 28 runs per week.
 While the ninth-placed team receives the same allocation as the previous year, the tenth-place team will see their allocation increase by one run to 46.

 In the past, aerodynamic development was unrestricted.
 As a result, several teams operated their wind tunnels around the clock.
 There were even teams that ran more than one wind tunnel.